-Prerequisite: Teacher placement and a B (83%) or higher in previous Social Studies course.
+Prerequisite: Teacher placement.
 Concurrent enrollment in Honors English or above is highly recommended.

-E Pluribus Unum is our nation's motto --"Out of Many, One."
+E Pluribus Unum is our nation's motto -- "Out of Many, One."
 The diversity of the backgrounds and experiences of the American people have created a unique national identity.
 This course focuses on the events, people, and other forces which have shaped our nation from 1491 to present times.
 These forces will be viewed through a Biblical lens as we strive to see the hand of God at work in the history of the United States and His desires for our country moving forward.
 Our nation's history will be examined from political, economic, and social perspectives using the tools of historians: primary and secondary sources.
 Students will develop valuable skills with cross-curricular uses including research, crafting and supporting arguments, making comparisons within and between periods of history, and examining cause and effect, all with the goal of preparing students for higher levels of learning.